-Student clubs organized within the framework of the Regulation on the Regulation on the Regulation of Extracurricular Student Activities at Yalova University (See Evidence 2) and the Regulation on the Implementation of the Department of Medico-Social Health, Culture and Sports Affairs of Higher Education Institutions (See Evidence 3) organize social, cultural, scientific and artistic activities in accordance with the interests of the students of the Faculty, and students can organize organizations that contribute to their personal and professional development through the clubs they establish within the

-Faculty or with the guidance of the Faculty (See Evidence 4).
+Student clubs, which are organized throughout the University within the framework of the Regulation on the Regulation on the Organization of Extracurricular Student Activities at Yalova University (See Evidence 2) and the Regulation on the Implementation of the Department of Medico-Social Health, Culture and Sports Affairs of Higher Education Institutions (See Evidence 3), organize social, cultural, scientific and artistic activities in accordance with the interests of the students of the Faculty, and students can organize organizations that contribute to their personal and professional development through the clubs they establish within the Faculty or with the guidance of the Faculty (See Evidence 4).
 The necessary coordination is provided for the clubs to operate effectively and efficiently, and their event requests are evaluated by the Rectorate and the necessary logistical and organizational support is provided (See Evidence 5).